Pixelmatic/pixelmatic.github.io/_posts/2020-01-16-setup-a-blog-site-on-github-with-jekyll.md

 *Original article from [https://blog.devfans.io](https://blog.devfans.io/setup-a-blog-site-on-github-with-jekyll/){:target="_blank"}*

 It’s never too late to make yourself a personal blog site, as long as you would like to spend some time to write for someone else to take a look when they are searching about the things you are sharing.
-I am saying this to myself when I decided to set up this site and write this blog as the first post on the site [https://blog.devfans.io](https://blog.devfans.io){:target="_blank"}.
+I am saying this to myself when I decided to set up my website and write this blog as the first post [https://blog.devfans.io](https://blog.devfans.io){:target="_blank"}.

 #### Resources we would use